 As already mentioned, gone are the white tablecloths, but gone too are the expensive prices that go with having to cover excessive laundering costs.
 The ambiance is still chic though and service here was on point all night.

 An amuse bouche kicked-off the night for us, which was a sweet little bite of house-made potato chip with Jerusalem artichoke puree.
 It was highly appetising.

-Opting for the food-gods to do the deciding for us, we made our one meal choice for the night and elected for the seven-course degustation menu to let the kitchen do both the thinking and the cooking tonight.
+Opting for the food-gods to do the deciding for us, we made our one meal choice for the night and elected for the seven-course degustation menu.
+This allowed the kitchen do both the thinking and the cooking tonight.